Fall River Auto Accidents

 According to City Data, there were four fatal motor vehicle collisions in Fall River in 2011, involving six vehicles and seven people.
 A total of five victims died in these crashes, including one pedestrian.
 One collision was caused by an intoxicated driver.
 This is an increase in the number of collisions from 2010 when three deadly crashes took place in Fall River involving three people and four vehicles.
 In total, three people died in 2010 on Fall River Roads, and two of the crashes involved impaired drivers.

 When someone is killed in a motor vehicle collision, surviving family members may make a wrongful death claim.
 Victims who survive crashes are also entitled to personal injury compensation if another driver was at fault for the crash.
-The Fall River car accident lawyers at the Law Offices of Jeffrey S. Glassman can represent families whose loved ones are killed and victims of collisions.
+The Fall River car accident lawyers at the Jeffrey Glassman Injury Lawyers can represent families whose loved ones are killed and victims of collisions.
 Call today to learn more.Fall River Drivers Face Risks

 With a population of 88,857 as of the 2010 census, Fall River, Massachusetts ranked as the 10th largest city in the state, Fall River is located on Mount Hope Bay and the Taunton River and is convenient to nearby cities including Somerset, Westport, Smith Mills, Taunton, and Middleboro.